 - Options that allow users to set the speed, replay, pause, and play according to their needs.

-- It provides a map facility to provide easy navigation access.
+- It provides a map facility for easy navigation.

-- You can change its font size and color that suits you best.
+- You can change its font size and color to suit you best.

 - Zoom-in and zoom-out display features provide minor details of the Memorial and a comprehensive angle view to provide its vicinity and measurements.